-A ‘dodonaea’ google search yields pages of links/advertisements for sticky hopbush Dodonaea viscosa, which is one of the most widely dispersed plants in tropical/temperate parts of the world.
+A ‘dodonaea’ Google search yields pages of links/advertisements for sticky hopbush Dodonaea viscosa, which is one of the most widely dispersed plants in tropical/temperate parts of the world.
 It is a renowned hedge species and is full of bioactive substances developed by the species to repel insects.
 The plant, which originates from rangeland WA and further east was used by aboriginal people for pain relief and for shelters, because they retained their leaves.

 Beer-deprived European settlers used it as a hop substitute to brew a bitter but acceptable beer.
 I wonder whether narcotic components gave the beer an extra kick?